Harish-2502/CCC-Team-72/couchdb/README.md

 ```
 docker pull couchdb:2.3.0
 ```

+The following instructions apply only to Linux-based systems; for MacOS please move to the `macos` directory and execute `run.sh`.

 Set node IP addresses, electing the first as "master node" and admin credentials (make sure you have no other Docker containers running):